 The ruins of the castle funded by Casimir the Great are located on the Lanckorońska Mountain, from which Michał Zebrzydowski matured the Żar hill, on which he built the first in Poland calvary, inscribed on UNESCO World Heritage List.

-The Castle in Lanckorona was transformed into a prison by the Austrians, and after the transfer of the prison to Wadowice, it was blown up.
-Only the foundations of the towers and the remains of the shield wall have survived to this day.
+The castle in Lanckorona was transformed into a prison by the Austrians, and after the prison was transferred to Wadowice, it was blown up.
+To this day, only the foundations of the towers and the remains of the shield wall have survived.

 Mount Lanckorona, otherwise called Castle Hill, with a height of 545 m above sea level, is the highest elevation Hills of the Lanckoronski Wieliczka Foothills.
 At the top there are the ruins of the castle from the times of Casimir the Great.
 Mountain slopes are overgrown with mixed forests.

-There are marked walking routes here, eg Aleja Cichych Szeptów or Aleja Zakochanych, as well as cycling and cross-country skiing.
+Walking routes have been marked out here, for example along Aleja Cichych Szeptów or Aleja Zakochanych, as well as cycling and cross-country skiing.

 - from Brzeźnica to Łopuszna - the blue route

 - from Myślenice to Chełm Wschodni - yellow trail

 - meeting with artists